 Adults with rubella typically experience a mild illness and have a sore throat, low grade fever, and a rash that first appears on the face before spreading to the rest of the body.

-  A person is contagious from 8 days before to 8 days after the rash appears.
+A person is contagious from

 As the symptoms of rubella are sometimes mild and nonspecific, doctors may sometimes find it challenging to diagnose basd on a physical examination.

 Serology testing for rubella is more accurate.

 With serology testing, doctors check for rubella-specific immunoglobulin M antibodies.
 These antibodies are detectable about

 Rubella has no cure, which is why prompt intervention is necessary if symptoms develop.